To get access to

 leaves you with a zombie process when you use

 OPTIMIZED_CONNECTION = True.

 While it’s technically possible to include arguments in the function call within

 RunPython, it’s not very convenient.

 RunPython does not allow you to return values.
-To overcome these issue, use UDFs, see VBA: User Defined Functions (UDFs) - however,
+To overcome these issue, use UDFs, see User Defined Functions (UDFs) - however,

 this is currently limited to Windows only.